Skip to product information

 Why people land on this part

-Also searched as: 1.8-inch drive, plugged computer, solid state drive, tried charging, Samsung HS161JQ, ipod classic 160gb hard drive replacement, replace hard drive ipod classic 6th gen, ipod classic 6th gen max storage, Red X Icon, Clicking Noise, Sad iPod Icon, Folder Icon, Corrupted Data, Stuck in Recovery Mode, iTunes Error, Reboot Loop, Stuck on Apple Logo, Won't Restore, Stuck in Disk Mode, Flash Mod Problems, Hard Drive Failure, hard drive dead, clicking sound, restore error, showing a folder, restore process, restore option, Consider Flash Storage, drive already corrupted, drive was corrupted, error 1416, error 1429, click noise, click sound.
+Also searched as: 1.8-inch drive, iPod classic thick, plugged computer, solid state drive, tried charging, Samsung HS161JQ, ipod classic 160gb hard drive replacement, replace hard drive ipod classic 6th gen, ipod classic 6th gen max storage, Red X Icon, Clicking Noise, Sad iPod Icon, Folder Icon, Corrupted Data, Stuck in Recovery Mode, iTunes Error, Reboot Loop, Stuck on Apple Logo, Won't Restore, Stuck in Disk Mode, Flash Mod Problems, Hard Drive Failure, hard drive dead, clicking sound, restore error, showing a folder, restore process, restore option, Consider Flash Storage, drive already corrupted, drive was corrupted, ipod classic 6g, error 1416, error 1429, click noise, click sound, iPod classic 6th generation 160GB hard drive, iPod classic 6th generation hard drive upgrade, boot loop, click of death, not recognized, red circle.

-Some buyers search for "ipod classic 6th generation hard drive replacement", "ipod classic 6th gen hard drive replacement", "replace hard drive ipod classic 6th gen", "ipod classic 6th gen hard drive", "ipod classic 6th gen max storage", "ipod hard drive", "ipod storage", "Samsung HS161JQ", "hard drives", "click noise", "click sound", "drive dead", "Flash Mod Problems", "hard drive dead", "hdd connector", or "serial suffix Y5N/YMU/YMV/YMX"; confirm the checks above point to this same part before ordering.
+Some buyers search for "ipod classic 6th gen max storage", "ipod classic 6th generation hard drive replacement", "ipod classic 6th gen hard drive replacement", "replace hard drive ipod classic 6th gen", "ipod classic 6th gen hard drive", "ipod storage", "Samsung HS161JQ", "hard drives", "click noise", "click sound", "drive dead", "Flash Mod Problems", "hard drive dead", "hdd connector", or "serial suffix Y5N/YMU/YMV/YMX"; confirm the checks above point to this same part before ordering.

 Some buyers search for "1.8-inch"; confirm the checks above point to this same part before ordering.